dfrnoch/custom-status/README.md

-INFO: Using selfbot is against TOS!
-Its not my fault if you get reported and banned!
+WARN: Using a selfbot is against TOS, It's not my fault if you get a ban when someone reports you